ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 : A statement about a distinguishable Attester made by an Endorser without accompanying evidence of its validity - used as proof of identity.

-Authentication Secret ID ('authSecID'):
+Authentication Secret IDs ('authSecID'):

 : *mandatory*

-: A statement representing an identifier that MUST be associated with an Authentication Secret that is used to protect Evidence.
+: A statement representing an identifier list that MUST be associated with corresponding Authentication Secrets used to protect Evidence.
+Each Authentication Secrets is uniquely associated with a distinguishable Attesting Environment.
+Consecutively, an Authentication Secret ID also identifies an Attesting Environment.

 Handle ('handle'):